Semmu/sdl_universe/README.md

 * SU::Object tree container to group and easily manipulate SU::Models (transform a group of them at once, etc.)
 * Fast average distance-based shorting, optional Z-buffer
 * Very basic lighting system (ambiance, directional and point light sources)
-* "Collision" detectiton, line and triangle cutting appropriately
+* "Collision" detectiton, line and triangle cutting appropriately (for example if a line goes through a filled triangle, the line should be cut to 2 pieces)
+* **Documentation**
 * ...